do-community/demo-app/README.md

 curl https://raw.githubusercontent.com/do-community/demo-app/v$version/statuspage-launch.sh | bash
 ```

 _**Note:** we do not recommend piping scripts from the internet to `bash` as a common practice.
-This is to keep the copy/paste content at a minimum so we can focus on getting our application up._
+This is to keep the copy/paste content down to a minimum so we can focus on getting the application up and running._

-* Under "Add your SSH keys", select an existing SSH key or click the "New SSH Key" button and enter a public key.
-This should be a public SSH key of your own.
-You will need this in order to connect to the bastion host.
+* Under **Add your SSH keys**, select an existing SSH key or click the **New SSH Key** button and enter a public key.
+This should be a public SSH key of your own, and you will need this in order to connect to the bastion host.

-* Under "Finalize and create" and "Choose a hostname", give your Droplet a more appropriate name - "bastion" would be a pretty good one.
+* Under **Finalize and create** and **Choose a hostname**, give your Droplet a more descriptive name name, such as "bastion".

-* Click "Create".
+* Click **Create**.

-That's about it!
-Your DigitalOcean infrastructure is now being created!
+With that, your bastion Droplet will be created.
+The demo application launch script will start to automatically build out the remaining infrastructure resources.

-Once, your Droplet is up, you should be able to SSH to it and monitor the launch progress.
+Once your Droplet is up, you can SSH to it and monitor the launch progress.
 This can be done with:

 ```
 ssh root@<bastion-ip>